Little Island Brewing Company – Changi Village, a cracking BBQ feast

 And as we start to leave, the night is drawing in, the little lights come out, and yet more people are arriving to enjoy.

-I am assume it is all word of mouth, as we had also experienced personally having not heard of it before.
+I assume it is all word of mouth, as we had also experienced personally having not heard of Little Island Brewing Company

-So words from this mouth of mine – get you arse down here!!!
+So words from this mouth of mine – get your self down here!!!